 All of the pain, suffering, and indifference the guys had endured up to that point inspired them to summon Rick Rubin’s expertise as a catalyst for pushing themselves back into a corner they could be happy with.
 Their relationships had reached a point where both personal and professional interests could co-exist healthily enough to elevate the material to a level worthy of the Metallica brand.

 When they took part in the 2010 Big 4 extravaganza in Bulgaria with Megadeth, Slayer, and Anthrax, the material from “Death Magnetic” galvanized the crowd and served as a bridge between the classics instead of an excuse to head for the bathroom.
 The fact that they haven’t played anything from “St. Anger” since 2008 yet routinely haul out as many as seven tracks from this album illustrates how far they’ve come.
 Hetfield’s kinetic writing style was in full effect, Hammett’s sinister tone was resurrected, Lars was attacking the skins with gusto, and Trujillo was finally able to contribute during the recording process.

 It was a good omen that Metallica was able to reconcile with Dave Mustaine and allow the Big 4 reunion to occur, because I don’t think the “St. Anger” era would’ve lent itself to letting go of past disagreements so easily.

-Hardwired…To Self Destruct – Two years have passed since this one dropped and I still love every minute of it.
+Hardwired…To Self Destruct – Five years have passed since this one dropped and I still love every minute of it.
 Being one of 40,000 water-logged fans lucky enough to experience their set at Rock on the Range in 2017 probably has something to do with that, but, even as a purely recorded product, it’s tremendous.
 “Dream No More,” “Halo on Fire,” and “Spit Out the Bone” should be on every fan’s playlist.